Position

 • Licensed Marriage and Family Therapist (LMFT) in the state of [State].

-• Master’s degree in Marriage and Family Therapy, Counseling, or a related field.
+• Master’s degree in Marriage and Family Therapy, Counseling, or a related field from an accredited institution.

-• Minimum of [X] years of experience in a clinical setting.
+• Minimum of [X] years of experience in providing therapeutic services to individuals, couples, and families.

 Is becoming a Licensed Marriage and Family Therapist a good career path?